-Also, all operations have to fall within the scope of the type of actions defined in the Programme, under each Specific Objective.
+Also, all operations have to fall within the scope of the type of actions defined in the present Applicant's Guide under each Specific Objective.

-In this respect, in the Application Form, the beneficiaries shall specify under which type(s) of action(s) it contributes.
+!
+In this respect, in the Concept Notes and in the Application Form, under section "Project overall objective", the applicant shall clearly specify to what type(s) of action(s) it contributes.

-The types of activities financed under each specific objective, as well as projects' duration, budget limits and special requirements regarding indicators are described below.
+The types of actions financed under each specific objective, as well as projects' duration, budget limits and special requirements regarding indicators/outputs and results are described below: